Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

 Unless your ticket states you must appear in court, you probably can plead "guilty" or "no contest" and pay your ticket without stepping foot in the courthouse.

-Or, you can plead not guilty and fight your charges.
+Alternatively, you can plead "not guilty" and fight your charges.

 (Plead Guilty or No Contest)

 - Suffer violation-related penalties (sometimes license suspension or revocation.